 Dear Parents / Guardians and Community Members, Undoubtedly, being a school board trustee is a big responsibility.
-I am fully aware of this, and I believe I can make a positive and real difference to Bay Ward students, families and communities.
-There are so many problems to be fixed in our local schools and in … Continue reading Standing Up for Bay Ward: A Message to Constituents
+I am fully aware of this, and I believe I can make a positive and real difference to the lives of Bay Ward students, and to their families and communities.
+There are so many problems to be fixed … Continue reading Standing Up for Bay Ward: A Message to Constituents

 Ottawa Friends, I am putting forward an agenda for discussion over the coming months, prior to the 2018 Municipal Elections in Ottawa.
 I hope the plan below will also serve as reference material for the new team of OCDSB Trustees, starting later this year.
 It is an agenda of change, renewal and hope for a … Continue reading OCDSB Top 10 Priorities

 In a recent blog post, I used a quote from Gene I. Maeroff’s well-known book titled School Boards in America (2010): “all too often school boards get so tangled in thickets of minutiae that they neglect to walk the straight course that they should follow in the pursuit of solid education.
 And the underpinnings of … Continue reading OCDSB: Agenda for Change – Together We Can Make It Better